nus/dart_mavlink/README.md

 # dart_mavlink

-This is a Dart package which parse and serialize MAVLink v1/v2 packets.
+This is a Dart package for parsing and serializing MAVLink v1/v2 packets.

 ## Basic Usage